yssolk9102/kwk-virtual-curriculum-4/instructional-resources/index.md

 ## All Resources

 All resources for training and post-training session can be found [in this folder](https://drive.google.com/open?id=14FhQkS3onwn_rBpSuruypXJ8a5k2RFpB).
+Individual resources can be found below, but all live in the same folder - you may want to bookmark this link!

 ## Training Resources